Global Opportunistic Total Return

 - Short positions are typically established in interest rates or currencies we think are extremely overvalued, will fall in value, and can potentially generate absolute return

-The strategy seeks to generate income and capital gains and to outperform the FTSE World Government Bond Index on a rolling 36-month basis by 2.5% annualized net of fees.
+The strategy seeks to generate income and capital gains and to outperform the FTSE World Government Bond Index by 2% (net of fees), on an average annual basis, over rolling three-year periods.

 We believe currencies and interest rates serve as economic regulators.
 As valuations overextend, currencies and interest rates will adjust accordingly, eventually impacting economic behavior and setting economic forces in motion that renormalize valuations in the opposite direction.